2017-18 Graduate Assistantships

 - Students in the Integrated Degree Program (IDP) are not eligible for Assistantships.

-- 30 days after a student is awarded a position they must submit their tuition deposit, confirming their enrollment in their academic program.
+- Students will have 30 days after they have been awarded a position to submit their tuition deposit, confirming their enrollment in their academic program.

 Examples of Past Assistantship Positions

 Biology (MSBIO students)

-- Graduate Assistant in Cell & Tissue Biology
+- Graduate Assistant in Cell & Molecular Biology

-- The graduate assistant will help to establish histochemical techniques for research programs at Chatham University related to understanding the development and evolution of the immune system.
+- The graduate assistant in cell and molecular biology will perform experiments at Chatham University related to understanding the development and evolution of the immune system.
 Specifically, the graduate assistant will take care of a colony of African clawed frogs (Xenopus laevis), will be involved in extracting RNA from frog tissues, and will perform polymerase chain reaction (PCR) experiments.
 In addition, the graduate assistant will work on establishing immunofluorescence techniques using a fluorescence microscope.
 These methods, once established, will be broadly available for other research programs at Chatham, and for teaching purposes in courses including basic biology, histology, cell biology, biochemistry, developmental biology and genetics.
 The applicants should have some experience with at least some of these techniques.

 Graduate Business Programs (MBA and MAcc)